4 Tips for Planning Your Great Smoky Mountains National Park Spring Vacation

 gather maps for trip to the SmokiesWhile the park is a wonderful place for adventure, it’s unlikely that you’d want to tackle all it has to offer without good maps.
 With 522,427 acres of land divided between Tennessee and North Carolina, it’s important to know where you are and where you’re going at all times.
 GPS units in cars and cellphones are often inaccurate once you’re off the main roads, so don’t plan to rely on them for directions.
 You can download free Great Smoky Mountains National Park maps, or pick them up at one of the park’s four visitor centers.

-Once you enter the park grounds there are limited food, beverage and grocery options available to you, so you’ll want to plan ahead for day and/or overnight trips.
-The various visitor centers do offer beverages via vending machine, and the Cades Cove Campground Store offers a small selection of food/snack items if you find yourself in that area, but it’s best to plan on packing a lunch and enjoying a picnic at one of the many picnic sites throughout the Smokies.
-Also, remember to bring snacks and water to help replenish your energy supply while you take on hiking trails and more!
+Pack your meals because food within the park is limited.
+Various visitor centers offer beverages via vending machine.
+The Cades Cove Campground Store offers a small selection of food/snack items.
+But it’s best to plan on packing a lunch.
+You can enjoy it at one of the many picnic sites throughout the Smokies.
+Also, remember to bring snacks and water.
+You’ll want to help replenish your energy supply while you take on hiking trails and more!

 4. Know the Rules for Pets in the National Park

 Rules for Pets in the National ParkAre you planning to bring your pets along for the ride?
 Be sure to check out the park rules regarding pets, especially dogs.
-Dogs must be kept on a leash that is no more than 6 feet long at all times while on national park grounds.
-Leashed dogs are welcome at all campgrounds, picnic areas and along roads, but remember to always clean up after your pet!
-While dogs are not allowed on hiking trails, you are welcome to take them on two short walking paths — the Gatlinburg Trail and the Oconaluftee River Trail.
+Dogs must be kept on a leash at all times while on national park grounds.
+Leashed dogs are welcome at all campgrounds, picnic areas and along roads.
+Please remember to always clean up after your pet!
+Dogs are not allowed on hiking trails.
+But they are welcome on two short walking paths like the Gatlinburg Trail and the Oconaluftee River Trail.

 Share This Post!